duinomaker/HexoBlog/source/SICP/exercises/2-2/index.md

 $$\begin{array}{r|ccccccccc}k&0&1&2&3&4&5&6&7&8\\\\A_{k,8}&1&8&42&140&344&568&550&312&92\end{array}$$

-If we stipulate that `two-queens-safe?` (defined in <a href="#two-queens-safe">Exercise 2.42</a>) is the primitive operation, since it takes a constant time to determine whether two queens are safe with respect to each other.
+Since that `two-queens-safe?` defined in <a href="#two-queens-safe">Exercise 2.42</a> takes a constant time to determine whether two queens are safe with respect to each other, we stipulate that it is the primitive operation.
 Let's say $B_{k,n}$ is the number of times `two-queens-safe?` to be invoked when calling `(queen-cols k)` of the original algorithm on an $n\times n$ board.
 We have the recurrence

 $$B_{k,n}=\begin{cases}0\\,,&\text{if $k=0$}\\,;\\\\n(k-1)A_{k-1,n}+B_{k-1,n}\\,,&\text{if $k>0$}\\,.\end{cases}$$

-In the recurrence above, multiply $A_{k-1,n}$ by $n(k-1)$ means we have to attach $n$ possible new queens to each of ways to place previous queens, and filter each of them; when filtering, the new queen has to be examined with the other $k-1$ queens.
+In the recurrence above, multiply $A_{k-1,n}$ by $n(k-1)$ means we have to attach $n$ possible new queens to each of ways to place previous queens, and filter each of them, during which the new queen has to be examined with the other $k-1$ queens.

 In the original algorithm, $B_{8,8}=81696$&hairsp;.